 The UCT network connects various university sites to each other and provides storage, internet access, and other services – such as WiFi – to staff and students on all campuses.
-The current network infrastructure – which was implemented more than 10 years ago – has served us well, and continues to do so, but is reaching its end of life.
+The current network infrastructure – which was implemented in the first decade of the 21st century – served us well, but reached its end of life.

-As a result, ICTS has embarked on a network renewal project.
-The project will enable us to not only maintain the current level of network quality, but also improve network performance and security, and equip the university for network-related applications and services that will become more prominent in the future.
+As a result, ICTS embarked on a network renewal project in mid-2018.
+The project enabled us to not only maintain the previous level of network quality, but also improve network performance and security, and equip the university for network-related applications and services that will become more prominent in the future.

 The new network will bring many benefits to the university, including: